iandersonalmeida/book-purchasing-system/README.md

 * I also define Price as a Value Object to ensure that this object will always have a valid state and remain immutable.
 * Since the Catalog at this point in development should only serve to display search results, I define it as a Domain Service.
 * To assist the Domain Service, I apply the Repository pattern to model a conceptual container of books.

+## Incremental Development Lifecycle

+The application is built **incrementally, feature by feature, using vertical slicing**.
+For each development stage, the implementation flows naturally from the **Backend** (core business rules, database, and APIs) to the **Frontend** (UI construction and API consumption).

+### Stage 1: Catalog Context (Current Stage)
+Focuses on delivering the complete vertical slice of the catalog functionality based on the new DDD model.

+#### Backend Development
+In this project, the backend is developed under the **Microservices Architecture** pattern, where each service is built as a completely autonomous, loosely coupled, and self-contained component focused on a single business capability.

+The Catalog backend is the first functional microservice implemented.
+To avoid architectural degradation and ensure that this service remains healthy and maintainable, its internal codebase is structured to isolate the core business rules from framework-specific details (such as Spring Boot or databases).

+##### Microservice Internal Structure
+The codebase for the Catalog microservice is organized into four clear, functional boundaries:

+* **`domain` :** This is the heart of the microservice, containing framework-free Java code.
+It holds the entities, aggregates, and value objects (like `Book`, `BookId`, and `Price`), domain services for stateless business logic, and the abstract repository interfaces (contracts) required by the domain.

+* **`presentation` :** Responsible for exposing the microservice to the external world.
+It contains the REST Controllers (e.g., `BookController` using `@RestController`) that receive incoming HTTP traffic, handle request parameters, and map exceptions into clean HTTP responses.

+* **`application` :** Acts as a thin coordination layer.
+It receives requests from the presentation layer, handles Data Transfer Objects (DTOs), uses mappers, and orchestrates the execution of the business logic defined within the domain.

+* **`infrastructure` :** Contains all the technical details and framework configurations that allow the microservice to run.
+This is where Spring Data JPA repositories, database drivers, and cloud configurations reside, fulfilling the data persistence contracts defined by the domain.

+By enforcing this structure, the microservice achieves maximum testability—allowing core business rules to be tested with lightning-fast unit tests—and ensures that the service can evolve, scale, or change its database technology without affecting its core business definition.

 ## Project Status